grapa-dev/grapa/maintainers/index.md

 ## 🚨 **NEW AGENT ONBOARDING**

-**IF YOU DO NOT HAVE CONTEXT: Load current status and all related docs for the GrapaDB2 sub-project we are working on.
+**IF YOU DO NOT HAVE CONTEXT: Load current status and all related docs for the GrapaDBX sub-project we are working on.
 You should find "agent context" or some type of agent onboarding notes through that process.**

 **If you are a new AI agent taking over this project:**

 ### **Start Here**:
 1. **Read [`DEVELOPMENT/CURRENT_STATUS.md`](DEVELOPMENT/CURRENT_STATUS.md) FIRST** - Contains complete current state and agent onboarding
-2. **Review [`IMPLEMENTATION/GRAPA_DB2_FORMULA_FIELDS.md`](IMPLEMENTATION/GRAPA_DB2_FORMULA_FIELDS.md)** - Formula system design
+2. **Review [`IMPLEMENTATION/GRAPA_DBX_FORMULA_FIELDS.md`](IMPLEMENTATION/GRAPA_DBX_FORMULA_FIELDS.md)** - Formula system design
 3. **Review [`IMPLEMENTATION/GRAPA_ENDIAN_SAFETY.md`](IMPLEMENTATION/GRAPA_ENDIAN_SAFETY.md)** - Cross-platform compatibility

 ### **Critical Rules**: